Skip to content

 let winner = Player::higher_score(&p1, &p2);

-Any function inside impl block that has no self parameter
+Any function inside impl block that has no self parameter are Associated function

 impl MyType {